MicrosoftLearning/MD-100T00-Windows10/Instructions/Labs/0602-Creating a Storage Space.md

 2. Right-click **Start**, and then select **Windows PowerShell (Admin)**.
 At the User Account Control, select **Yes**.

-3. To remove all data from Disk 1, at the PowerShell Window type the following command and confirm with "Yes":
+3. To remove all data from Disk 1, at the PowerShell Window type the following commands:

 ```
-Clear-Disk -Number 1 -RemoveData
+diskpart
+select disk 1
+clean all
+exit
 ```

 4. To initialize Disk 1, Disk 2, and Disk 3, at the PowerShell Window type the following command: